 "long_explanation": "The Vietnamese word 'quả' is a classifier used to denote a certain group or category of nouns.
 It is used primarily with fruits and spherical objects.
 In Vietnamese, each noun requires a classifier, similar to 'a piece of' in English. 'quả' is equivalent to saying 'a piece of' when referring to fruits or spherical objects.",

-"formation": "Noun + quả + numerical quantifier",
+"formation": " numerical quantifier + quả + Noun",

 "examples": [